LinkedIn Search And Discovery: A Complete Guide

 Many professionals save LinkedIn videos to:

-A short video seen once in the feed can become a long-term knowledge asset when preserved properly.
+A short video discovered once in the feed can become a long-term professional resource when preserved properly.

 3. Improving Competitor and Ad Strategy Analysis